3 Low-Priced Stocks That Make Smart Bets

 But that doesn’t mean lower-priced stocks are bad.
 On the contrary, plenty of stocks trading at low prices could be great additions to your portfolio.
 In fact, many of these stocks have higher market caps than you would think.
 The trick is to find the stocks with the best prospects for gains.

-That's where our proprietary POWR Ratings system comes into play.
+That’s where our proprietary POWR Ratings system comes into play.
 Stocks with grades of A or B have a higher potential for gains than stocks with lower grades.
-That's why investors should consider companies such as Sirius XM Holdings Inc. (SIRI), Catalyst Pharmaceuticals, Inc. (CPRX), and Nokia Corp.
-ADR (NOK), which are rated highly in our system.
+That’s why investors should consider companies such as these, which are rated highly in our system:

 At around $6 a share, SIRI is composed of two businesses, SiriusXM and Pandora.
 The company transmits music, talk shows, sports, and news via its two satellite radio networks, primarily to consumers in vehicles who pay a subscription fee.
 The firm’s radios come preinstalled on a wide range of light vehicles in the U.S. and Canada.